 For the last few weeks, I have been working on something that needed figuring out a lot of technical stuff, and today morning, finally, I managed to finish off that chunk of work.
-And as I sat back to breathe in deeply and try and feel happy about it, I thought of one major change that has happened over these last few years: I have fewer ways to celebrate, because I have moved to an isolated, work-from-home setting
+And as I sat back to breathe in deeply and try and feel happy about it, I thought of one major change that has happened over these last few years: I have fewer ways to celebrate now.

 I started working from home around twenty years ago, after my father fell ill a number of times and coordinating his care was tricky with full-time work outside home.
 My mother (she was okay then) could not handle that work along with looking after my five-year-old son, and so hubby and I re-arranged our professional lives to a freelancer mode with the base at home.
-Hubby’s work continued to include travel within and outside city, but I worked off a home-base and only took up assignments in Delhi (where we lived then).
+Hubby’s work continued to include travel within and outside city, but I worked off a home-base.

-Then my social circles fell apart, professional work dwindled and I had to finally shed it off because of caregiving responsibilities and inability to go out for even that occasional meeting.
+Then my social circles and professional work dwindled because my caregiving responsibilities made it difficult to go out for even occasional meetings.
 I switched to writing, rightly recognized as a solitary profession.
 Hubby was busy in his work and travel, as was the rest of the world, my son was off for his studies, and I often went through days when I would not get to speak to a fellow-adult other than a couple of functional sentences with neighbors or a sabziwallah, or some time with my mother and her attendant.
 No avenues for intellectually stimulating conversation.
-And given how critical and lacking in understanding people around me were, no social interactions either.
+And given how critical people around me were, no social interactions either.